 — Amanda Pullinger, CEO, 100 Women in Finance

-Equity—when all people have fair access to opportunities, resources and the power to thrive—is not an initiative or programme; it is an outcome of diversity, inclusion and anti-oppression actions.1 For gender equity to become within reach, gender diversity2 across an organisation, industry or geography needs to be measured and assessed first.
+Equity—when all people have fair access to opportunities, resources, and the power to thrive—is not an initiative or program; it is an outcome of diversity, inclusion, and anti-oppression actions.1 For gender equity to become within reach, gender diversity2 across an organization, industry, or geography needs to be measured and assessed first.

 In this report, the second in our global Within reach series, Deloitte provides a baseline analysis of women in leadership roles across financial services.
-Our intention: to spark conversations, ideas and innovative practices that can stimulate sustainable actions to increase women’s share across leadership roles.
-Equally important and applicable across geographies are the spheres of influence—workforce, the marketplace and society—that challenge, impact and support an organisation in its pursuit of gender equity.
-Each sphere has a vested interest in how organisations are addressing existing gaps in diversity, equity and inclusion (DEI) broadly and gender equity specifically.
+Our intention: to spark conversations, ideas, and innovative practices that can stimulate sustainable actions to increase women’s share across leadership roles.
+Equally important and applicable across geographies are the spheres of influence—workforce, the marketplace, and society—that challenge, impact, and support an organization in its pursuit of gender equity.
+Each sphere has a vested interest in how organizations are addressing existing gaps in diversity, equity, and inclusion (DEI) broadly and gender equity specifically.

 Our analysis reveals a wide disparity in the multiplier effect across global geographies, ranging between 2x to as high as 5x.
 Companies should consider the opportunity their geographical multiplier effect provides to exponentially amplify their gender equity efforts as they elevate women into more senior leadership roles.

 Alison Rogish, US Banking and Capital Markets DEI leader, Deloitte Consulting LLP